drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Geometry of Isobutyl Side Chain by X-rays

-The X-ray structures suggest that in the bioactive conformation of MK-417 the isobutyl side chain has an anti geometry whereas in the case of its enantiomer the isobutyl side chain has a gauche geometry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/geometry-isobutyl-side-chain-by-x-rays-fd8cec51'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structures suggest that in the bioactive conformation of MK-417 the isobutyl side chain has an anti geometry whereas in the case of its enantiomer the isobutyl side chain has a gauche geometry.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other